mica-web/mica-web.github.io/collections/_learn/00_tools/vs-code.md

 ### Get familiar with your text editor
 Before going further, it will help to learn about it about the user interface of VS Code.
 You can either:

-- read this [intro to the VS Code user interface](https://code.visualstudio.com/docs/getstarted/userinterface); you don't need to read the whole thing and can stop when you finish the section titled **Preview mode**.
+- read this [intro to the VS Code user interface](https://code.visualstudio.com/docs/getstarted/userinterface); you don't need to read the whole thing and can stop when you finish the section titled <b>Preview mode</b>
 - watch a walkthrough of the user interface in this 5-min video by Ornella, a member of the VS Code team:

 <div class="embed-wrapper">
   <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/S320N3sxinE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

 After you complete the interface walkthrough, go back to your copy of VS Code and poke around a bit.
-I especially recommend clicking through the different icons on the **Activity Bar** so you start to explore what they offer and how they change what's visible in the app.
+I especially recommend clicking through the different icons on the <b>Activity Bar</b> so you start to explore what they offer and how they change what's visible in the app.

 {% include quiz.html
   title="Share What You've Learned"